Welcome! Let me tell you a little story about the history of this blog.

 - Stories & People.
 I honestly believe our lives are woven like stories and that relationships make the best characters.
 We learn a lot from people and experience our lives through stories – so why not share the ones that intersect with mine here?

 I’ve decided that it’s high time I care less about what people think.
-I want to share all of who I am because I believe I have something of value to offer and that some of you may identify with me – just by being me.
+I want to share who I am because I believe I have something of value to offer and that some of you may identify with me – just by being me.
 It’s always been harder for me to express myself in person, and this blog is a way I can express myself more readily.